create3000/x_ite/docs/_posts/what's-new.md

 ---
 X_ITE follows the [npm version syntax](https://docs.npmjs.com/about-semantic-versioning).
 Keep this in mind when choosing a version number.

+## X_ITE v11.0 Series

+*Leipzig, 12th December 2024:* Again, these series fixes some long standing issues.
+There are also some breaking changes.

+* `X3DBrowser.createScene` now returns a Promise.
+* `X3DBaseNode.setExecutionContext (null)` always connects to browser.
+* Default value of `X3DTextureProjectorNode.upVector` is now `0 1 0`.
+* Fixed a bug when parsing string.

 ## X_ITE v10.5 Series

 *Leipzig, 8th September 2024:* These series fixes some long standing issues.